2022 Applying to Graduate School in International Affairs

-That readiness starts during the application process, IPS Graduate Program Manager Kelly Wadsworth says.
+That readiness starts during the application process, IPS Graduate Program Manager Kelly Voss says.

 “IPS welcomes applicants from diverse academic, professional, and personal backgrounds, and seeks those dedicated to making an impact in our ever-changing political world,” she says.
 “Our admissions process is holistic in that we consider all aspects of the application equally, to determine an overall fit between your background and goals and our culture, curriculum, and community.”

-Last year, IPS students worked with members of Congress, the US Department of State, and the United Nations Foundation.
-Wadsworth says the school is looking for students who thrive in these types of dynamic environments, and she encourages applicants to provide as much information about themselves as possible.
+Last year, IPS students worked with the Potomac Institute for Policy Studies, the US Department of State, and the National Cyber-Forensics and Training Alliance, among others.
+Voss says the school is looking for students who thrive in these types of dynamic environments, and she encourages applicants to provide as much information about themselves as possible.

 “We want to know what drives you,” she says.

-Both major degree programs at IPS offer concentrations that allow students to focus on security.
+Both master’s degree programs at IPS offer concentrations that allow students to focus on security.
 The MS in International Relations and Politics offers an international emphasis, while the Master of Information Technology Strategy has an information security concentration.
-“War has been a constant in many of our lives, and that unfortunately does not look like it will change soon,” Wadsworth says.
-“But what is changing is the political landscape of war, from wars between nations to non-state actors like ISIS and al-Qaeda.”
+“War has been a constant in many of our lives, and that unfortunately does not look like it will change soon,” Voss says.
+“But what is changing is the political landscape of war, expanding into the cyber realm.”

 Graduate Degree Program Options